xanzinfl/Rune-Guardian-Docs/README.md

 ## Getting Help
 If you need assistance with Rune Guardian or want to learn more about its features, join the [Support Server](https://discord.gg/422p3anb3T).
 Or, [Contact Us](https://linktr.ee/Rune.gg)

-## Terms of Service
-By using Rune Guardian, you agree to comply with its terms of service and community guidelines.